kmaterna/Strain_2D/readme.md

 5. <ins>huang</ins>: the weighted nearest neighbor algorithm of Mong-Han Huang.
 Two additional config parameters are required to use this method.

 6.  <ins>tape</ins>: a wavelet-based matlab program from Tape, Muse, Simons, Dong, Webb, "Multiscale estimation of GPS velocity fields," Geophysical Journal International, 2009 (https://github.com/carltape/surfacevel2strain).
 Needs a matlab installation and some manual run steps.

+7.  <ins>geostats</ins>: a method based on traditional geostatistical anlysis, using kriging to do the interpolation.
+This method requires the user to set one model type and three parameters.
+The model is the type of correlation structure the user expects to exist in the underlying field.
+A "Nugget" model is a white-noise model, "Exponential" models a continuous but non-differentiable process, and "Gaussian" is both continuous and differentiable.
+All models require a nugget, which represents the level of point-wise variance in the observations, which for GNSS velocities is the same as data uncertainty.
+The Gaussian and Exponential models also require a "sill" and "range" to be specified.
+The sill characterizes the overall mean variance in the dataset, and should be specified as the total variance of the observations minus the nugget.
+Note that the nugget can be thought of as the variance of the data uncertainties, and the sill is the variance of the data itself.
+The range is the (isotropic) spatial correlation length scale.
+Currently we only implement an isotropic version, although anisotropic and even spatially-varying methods can be used.

 ### Not included methods:
 If you have another strain method that you'd be willing to contribute, I would love to work with you to include it!
 More methods results in a more robust estimate of strain rate variability.